shortsalecrisp/zillow_short_sale_bot/README.md

 * `CS_CX` or `GOOGLE_CX` – the Custom Search Engine ID

 With these variables set, the bot queries Google directly instead of relying on Apify for search results.

+## RapidAPI Zillow data

+The bot fetches listing details from the RapidAPI Zillow data source.
+Set your credentials via the environment:

+* `RAPID_KEY` – your RapidAPI key
+* `RAPID_HOST` – the RapidAPI host (defaults to `us-housing-market-data1.p.rapidapi.com`)

+If you previously used the old host (`zillow-com1.p.rapidapi.com`), update your environment to the new default so the RapidAPI requests continue to work.